 As her mind slowly cleared of the alcohol, she lay awake re-living Chakotay's words over and over.
-Each point he had made came to her and she guiltily admitted how right he had been on each one.
-She did need to get away from the Captain now and then and knew she used him to make her feel like a woman instead of a leader, the superhuman deliverer she felt she had to be for the crew.
+Each point he'd made came to her and she guiltily admitted how right he'd been on each one.
+She did need to get away from the captain now and then and knew she used him to make her feel like a woman instead of a leader, the superhuman deliverer she felt she had to be for the crew.
 Dressing as she had tonight helped her feel feminine and she knew she should have every right to dress as she pleased but she hadn't stopped to think about the effect it would have on him and the message it might give and she now conceded how unfair that was.

-Protocol and rules had been ingrained on her for her entire life, to the extent that she had practically been weaned on them and she found it almost impossible to let them go, despite knowing that out here they just didn't apply in the way they would have back home.
+Protocol and rules had been ingrained in her for her entire life to the extent that she'd practically been weaned on them and she found it almost impossible to let them go, despite knowing that out here they just didn't apply in the way they would have back home.
 She also acknowledged that fear of getting hurt and losing him controlled her too.
-She had been raised and trained never to show weakness and realized that she had let this pour over into her personal life.
+She'd been raised and trained never to show weakness and realized that she'd let this pour over into her personal life.

 Other realizations came to her and terrified her.
-She knew now she had taken Chakotay for granted, assuming that he would always be there for her, even wait for her but now she knew that she had pushed too far this time, that he had his breaking point and had finally reached it.
+She knew now that she'd taken Chakotay for granted, assuming that he'd always be there for her, even wait for her, but now she knew that she'd pushed too far this time, that he had his breaking point and had finally reached it.

-As ship's morning dawned, she was still awake but she had confronted a lot of her personal demons and resolved a lot of issues.
+As ship's morning dawned, she was still awake but she'd confronted a lot of her personal demons and resolved a lot of issues.
 For a brief moment she felt better until the darkest cloud of all passed over her.
-Kathryn realized that she had left it too late, that this revelation was useless to her now.
+Kathryn realized that she'd left it too late, that this revelation was useless to her now.
 Chakotay had made himself clear where he now stood and there was no room for her in his circle anymore.

 Most of that hope died as she entered the bridge an hour later.
 Chakotay sat in his place, absorbed in his work, barely acknowledging her presence with a polite nod.

-"Captain if it's not ship's business then I'd rather return to duty."
-He hadn't changed his posture from the moment he had stood stiffly in front of her.
+"Captain, if it's not ship's business then I'd rather return to duty."
+He hadn't changed his posture from the moment he'd stood stiffly in front of her.

-“Last night is over.
+He interrupted her, his face angry.
+"Last night is over.
 Nothing happened nor ever will.
 This is my last word on this so hear me well.
 You are the Captain and I'm your First Officer.
-There is nothing outside of that for us to discuss.
-Permission to return to duty Captain?"
+There's nothing outside of that for us to discuss.
+Permission to return to duty, Captain?"

 She simply nodded as he made a quick exit.
-He had made his point and she had no choice but to go along with it.
+He'd made his point and she had no choice but to go along with it.
 With his exit, all her hope left with him, leaving in its wake an empty shell.

 Over the following weeks, Chakotay was the consummate professional but nothing more.
 He increased his social life and mingled easily with the entire crew, spending most of his evenings on the holodeck either shooting pool or joining in a card game.
 He occasionally dated and ignored the looks which frequently came his way from Tom, B'Elanna and the other senior staff.